A Survey of Graph Transformers: Architectures, Theories and Applications: Theories

 \subsubsection{Graph Structural Learning}

-Graph Structure Learning (GSL) is closely related to GTs, which aims at automatically refining graph structures when the input graph is noisy or incomplete, or inferring implicit graph structures when explicit graph structure is unavailable~\cite{GSLB}, in a parameterized way.
-Building on this foundation, GSL has been widely applied in various domains, such as molecular context graphs~\cite{PAR,Pin-Tuning}, spatiotemporal graphs~\cite{BiGSL}, and social networks~\cite{VIB-GSL}.
+Graph Structure Learning (GSL) is closely related to GTs, which aims to automatically refining graph structures when the input graph is noisy or incomplete, or inferring implicit graph structures when explicit graph structure is unavailable~\cite{GSLB}, in a parameterized way.
 GTs can be regarded as a special form of GSL, achieved by self-attention that learns a fully connected `soft' graph structure~\cite{mp-all-the-way-up}.
 By utilizing attention-oriented techniques, such as the attention mask in \cref{sec:attention-mask} and discrete structure sampling in NodeFormer~\cite{wu2022nodeformer}, the learned graph structure can be sparsified to reflect real-world topology.